+The Invalid Measurement subfield indicates whether the reported measurement result is invalid.
+An Invalid Measurement field value of 1 indicates that the reported measurement result is invalid.
+A value of 0 indciates that the reported measurement result is valid.

 Whether we need a 2-bit indication can be discussed.
 As suggested by the commenter, the 2-bit indication can be used to indicates the following three types: